-Given the importance of transparency to stakeholders on the actions of FIs in reducing GHG emissions, the SBTi provides specific requirements and guidance on how FIs communicate their science-based targets and strategies to achieve their science-based targets.
-FIs should not make claims about emission reductions attributed to these strategies or related financial products without credible evidence to support these claims should not make claims about emission reductions attributed to these strategies or related financial products without credible evidence to support these claims should not make claims about emission reductions attributed to these strategies or related financial products without credible evidence to support these claims.
+Given the importance of transparency to stakeholders on the actions of financial institutions in reducing GHG emissions, the SBTi provides specific requirements and guidance on how FIs communicate their SBTs and strategies to achieve their SBTs.
+Financial institutions should not make claims about emission reductions attributed to these strategies or related financial products without credible evidence to support these claims.